(Updated December 2022)

 For shows we decide to go forward: We urge that if you are sick or have reason to suspect you’ve been in close contact with someone who is ill or suspected of being ill with COVID19, please stay home.
 If you are in one of the high risk groups, live with someone unable to be vaccinated, or if you feel uneasy about congregating in public and endangering yourself, please stay home.

-If you’ve paid for a show in advance and are staying home, we’ll offer you a ticket to a future show at no charge — email us at firstname.lastname@example.org or leave a message at (206) 923-8923.
+If you’ve paid for a show in advance and are staying home, please let us know with adequate time to offer your space to another ticket buyer.
+If we have notice before the show set-up begins, we’ll offer you a ticket to a future show at no charge — email us at email@example.com or leave a message at (206) 923-8923.
 If we go forward with a show, we may create livestreams that you can watch and enjoy the performance at home — please consider making a donation to the artists through this donate link.

 Our venue for our concerts also has a web page with their response information and protocols.